Maldives: Government and politics

 In the April 2019 parliamentary election The Maldivian Democratic Party (MDP) of President Ibrahim Mohamed Solih won a landslide victory.
 It took 65 of 87 seats of the parliament.
 This was the first time a single party was able to get such a high number of seats in the parliament in Maldivian history.

-Order of Nishanizzuddeen is Maldives' highest civilian honour that can be bestowed upon a person.
+Order of Nishanizzuddeen is the Maldives' highest civilian honour that can be bestowed upon a person.
 It is awarded by the president, usually in an elaborate ceremony.

 In April 2024, President Mohamed Muizzu's pro-China People's National Congress (PNC) won 66 seats in the 2024 Maldivian parliamentary election, while its allies took nine, giving the president the backing of 75 legislators in the 93-member house, meaning a super-majority and enough to change the constitution.